 Side Effects of Antidepressants

 Despite being more effective than antidepressant medication, TMS therapy is considered an alternative treatment for depression.
-One thing to keep in mind when considering starting TMS therapy instead of antidepressants is the side effects of antidepressants.
+One thing to keep in mind when considering starting TMS therapy instead of medications is the side effects of antidepressants.
 Antidepressants like SSRIs often bring unwanted systemic side effects including weight gain, sexual dysfunction, gastrointestinal issues, and brain zaps.

 Breaking it Down: The Most Serious Concerns of TMS Therapy